-The multi-function oven has two controls: a function selector and a temperature setting knob (Fig. 2.20).
+The multifunction oven has two controls: a function selector and a temperature setting knob (Fig. 2.18).

 Turn the function selector control to a cooking function.
-Turn the oven temperature knob to the temperature required (Fig. 2.21).
+Turn the oven temperature knob to the temperature required (Fig. 2.18).

-The oven heating light will glow until the oven has reached the temperature you selected.
-It will then cycle on and off during cooking.
+The oven heating light will glow until the oven has reached the temperature you selected (Fig. 2.20).
+It will then cycle on and off during cooking as the oven maintains the selected temperature.

-The Fan Oven
+Operating the Fan Oven

-Turn the oven knob to the desired temperature (Fig. 2.21).
+Turn the oven knob to the desired temperature (Fig. 2.19).

-The oven indicator light will glow until the oven has reached the temperature selected (Fig. 2.22).
+The oven indicator light will glow until the oven has reached the temperature selected (Fig. 2.20).
 It will then cycle on and off during cooking.